 If one could see below the squeezed false vocal folds (and one can with adequate anesthesia) one would typically find that the true vocal cords are not closing completely or are not staying closed.
 This may represent a neurologic problem, such as a partial paralysis of one of the several muscles of the voicebox.
 It may represent severe vocal cord bowing.
 The bowing may be so severe that the vocal fold joints actually scissor or cross over one another at the back end just to get the middle of the vocal folds close enough together to even vibrate.
 This could represent a lack of tension within the vocal cord, a lack of muscle bulk or a lack of innervation to one of the muscles.
 If this lack of tension is from the thyroarytenoid muscle weakness (the muscle inside the vocal cord itself), stroboscopy or high speed photography may best delinate the problem.
 It can be seen on successive frames of the recording as an initial vocal cord approximation and then as a blowing out of the affected vocal fold.
-Listening to this type of vocal vibration will sound like a sail flapping in the wind, the sailors term luffing.
+Listening to this type of vocal vibration will sound like a sail flapping in the wind, as sailing term called luffing.

 Patients with this condition will complain of vocal fatigue, poor endurance, pain in the voice box (typically hot, burning or achy type of pain).
 This is from excessive use of the neck muscles to support the weakened voice box muscles.
 The person may have an inability to yell and may have an obligate falsetto.
-The falsetto is a higher pitched voice than usual.
-Think of an older man in your life with a somewhat female sounding voice.
+The falsetto is a higher pitched voice than usual; think of an older man in your life with a somewhat female sounding voice.

 High pitches are created predominantly by the cricothyroid muscle.
 This muscle is supplied by the superior laryngeal nerve, a different nerve from the one supplying the rest of the vocal box muscles.
-Because of its separate nerve supply, it often remains healthy even after an injury has impaired the recurrent larngeal nerve supplying the inside of the voice box.
-This muscle basically stretches and lengthens the vocal cords to create a higher pitch much like you would to tune up a guitar or violin.
-If we have a vocal cord that is loose or floppy because the muscle within it is failing, the cricoarytenoid muscle may pitch in and tighten the vocal cord, increasing the pitch, but at least now the person has a voice.
+Because of it's separate nerve supply, it often remains healthy even after an injury has impaired the recurrent larngeal nerve supplying the inside of the voice box.
+This muscle basically stretches and lengthens the vocal cords to create a higher pitch much like you would to tune up a guitar or a violin.
+If we have a vocal cord that is loose or floppy because the muscle within it is failing, the cricoarytenoid muscle may pitch in and tighten the vocal cord, increasing the pitch, so that at least now the person has a voice.
 If the person trys to lower the pitch, the voice just gets softer, breathier and has less volume.
-Thus the term obligate (mandatory) falsetto (high pitch) describes the technique just to speak.
+Thus the term obligate (mandatory) falsetto (high pitch) describes the technique used to speak.
 Therapy directed at relaxing the voice box fails to improve or even makes the voice less functional.

 Video comparing the first two types of muscle tension